JoyceAja/AWS/README.md

 the CloudFormation.
 The Subnet should be subnet-public-a.

 ## Connecting to Amazon EC2 Instance
-PATH-TO-PEM-FILE with a reference to the .pem file downloaded after launching the instance PUBLIC-IP with the IPv4 Public IP of the instance
+<p>PATH-TO-PEM-FILE with a reference to the .pem file downloaded after launching the instance</p>
+<p>PUBLIC-IP with the IPv4 Public IP of the instance</p>
 ``` bash
 chmod 400 PATH-TO-PEM-FILE
 ssh -i PATH-TO-PEM-FILE ec2-user@PUBLIC-IP